jaxankey/Virtual-Game-Table/README.md

 Things I will _never_ do:
  * Hard-code any rules or anti-cheat measures.
 You will _always_ be able to look at your oponent's hidden pieces or move them around when they are taking a poo.
- * Convince my friends and family that the games I invent are worth playing.
+ * Convince my friends and family that the games I personally invent are worth playing.

 More to come...